 Is there anything better than seeing your favourite artist live?
 Add an iconic music venue as the setting and it just makes the show a little more magic.

-This is the first in a series of posts detailing the most iconic music venues around the world you need to catch a show, at least once in your life.
+This is the first in a series of posts detailing the most iconic music venues (and some personal favourites) around the world you need to catch a show, at least once in your life.
 First cab off the rank, my adopted home: The United Kingdom.

 1. ROYAL ALBERT HALL, LONDON